THE SATOR SQUARE

 So the SATOR square shows that, before 79 AD, some people saw the crucified Jesus as the one who holds absolute power, a divine man, one with the Father; that his prayer, the Our Father, is crucial to the Christian faith; that the cross was a Christian symbol; that the fish was also a Christian symbol, with its implied credal formula about Jesus the Saviour being the Son of God; and that Alpha and Omega was a title for Jesus and the Father, perhaps before the Revelation was written.

-Would you like to know a bit more about how the very earliest Christian communities used and understood the Lord’s Prayer?
+Want to know more about how the earliest Christian communities used and understood the Lord’s Prayer?
 If so, see my blog on the The Lord’s Prayer in Aramaic.
 You might also like Praying the Lord’s Prayer.

 [1] The encoded PATERNOSTER was found, apparently independently, by Hickes, ‘Roman Square’; Frank, Deutsche Gaue; Grosser, ‘Sator Formel’; Agrell, ‘Talmystik’.